happykhan/bioinformatics-handbook/docs/exercise-answers/short-read-qc-answers.md

 We tried to explain here there different FastQC reports and some use cases.
 More about this and also some common next-generation sequencing problems can be found on [QCFAIL.com](https://sequencing.qcfail.com/)

+!!! tip
-> One of the key take homes is that quality control is dependant on the type of sequencing you are doing.
+    One of the key take homes is that quality control is dependant on the type of sequencing you are doing.
 For example, amplicon data will have different quality concerns to random shotgun data.
 It's hard to give generic guidelines around quality.
 Quality control starts with YOU!

 **female_oral2.fastq.gz data looks terrible, we should probably resequence it, but if we had to; how could we improve the quality?**